HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Columbia Sportswear (COLM) Persons with Knowledge and Investors with Losses to Contact Its Attorneys, Firm Investigating Possible Securities Fraud

 SAN FRANCISCO, Nov.
-4, 2020 /PRNewswire/ --Hagens Berman urges Columbia Sportswear Company (NASDAQ: COLM)investors with significant losses to submit your losses now.
+09, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges Columbia Sportswear Company (NASDAQ: COLM) investors with significant losses to submit your losses now.
 The firm is investigating possible securities fraud and certain investors may have valuable claims.

-- Warning!
-GuruFocus has detected 4 Warning Signs with NAS:COLM.
-Click here to check it out.

 Relevant Period: Before Oct.
 30, 2020